k21971/EvilHack/doc/evilhack-changelog.md

 - New terrain type - sand, add grass and sand to various levels
 - Fix: shield bash damage with large shields
 - Filler levels for Druid quest
+- Fix: monster stealing worn gold objects from other monsters (AD_SGLD) not properly handled